thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 Koa replace async callback problem by using `*/yield` feature.
 But the newer `async/await` feature will replace `*/yield` at last.

-ThinkJS provides complete solutions, every function has strait test about performance and mermory leaks.
+ThinkJS provides complete solutions, every function has strait test about performance and memory leaks.
 And the important is we can use all ES6/7 feature in the project directly.

 #### sails

 sails , a Node.js framework, also provides complete solutions.
-It's convinient because of packaging many database, REST API and security hand.
+It's convenient because of packaging many database, REST API and security hand.

 But sails still uses callbak style in async.
-It's too hard to develop, and can't use ES6/7 fetaure naturally in the project.
+It's too hard to develop, and can't use ES6/7 feature naturally in the project.

 #### Disadvantage